Last Updated on May 15, 2021

-This is a stand alone course for Parking Officers, persons seeking an appointment as one, or security guards looking to add MLEO status to their resumes and abilities.
+This is a stand alone course for Parking Officers, persons seeking to become certified as a Municipal By-law Enforcement Officer (MLEO), or licensed security guards in Ontario looking to add MLEO certification status to their resumes and abilities.

 Increase your qualifications within the security industry.
-This online course prepares you to enforce parking bylaws legally and safely.
+This online course prepares you to enforce parking bylaws legally and safely in the province of Ontario.

 These authorities and duties also apply to Special Constables (Sp.
 Cst.) in Ontario, who are also appointed as Provincial Offences Officers for the purposes of enforcing specific legislation where they work.
 (Every Police Officer and Sp Cst are also empowered to enforce their own By-laws and specific Provincial legislation within their appointments.)

-The this course is made specific to Ontario based officers.
+The this course is made specifically for licensed Ontario security guards.
 The average student completes this online course in 20 hours or less.

 Once you have completed the assignments and the online quizzes successfully, your Certificate will be mailed to you.